memowe/script-importer/README.md

 <script type="module" src="./script-importer.js">
 ```

-The class can take a `prefix` string (e. g. your favourite CDN) and import single or multiple modules at a time.
+The class can take a URL prefix string (e. g. your favourite CDN) and import single or multiple modules at a time.
 Its `load` method returns a promise:

 ```javascript
 // Initialize with jsdelivr